 I joined the faculty of Osaka University in 2004 after spending a year as a post-doc at the University of Tokyo.
-My research focuses on physical and/or psychological triggers for behavior change to solve problems.
-I am also working on social media mining for strategic marketing planning.
+My research focuses on behavior design and data mining for creative and strategic marketing.

-My research focuses on two topics: Shikakeology and Social Media Mining.
+My research focuses on two topics: shikakeology and data mining.

-Another research topic includes Social Media Mining, which reveals the influential relationships among people, topics, engagements etc. The network figure below shows the directed influential relations between topics in a bbs, and the diagram figure below shows the structural equation model derived from anonymous online communities.
+Another research topic includes data mining, which reveals the influential relationships among people, topics, engagements etc from data.
+The network figure below shows the directed influential relations between topics in a bbs, and the diagram figure below shows the structural equation model derived from anonymous online communities.
 These models show the influence that affects our social behavior in the online community.

 Throughout these researches, I am attempting to model the mechanism of social phenonema in order to make the world better.